nojhan/colout/README.md

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.

+`colout` comes with some predefined themes to rapidely color well-known outputs (see the `-t` switch below).

+If the python-pygments library is available, `colout` can be used as an interface to it (see the `-s` switch below).

 `colout` is released under the GNU Public License v3.